juliehutchinson001/javascript_practice/notes/react_notes.md

 >- Create and return a new React element of the given type.
 The type argument can be either a tag name string (such as 'div' or 'span'), a React component type (a class or a function), or a React fragment type.

 >- Code written with JSX will be converted to use `React.createElement()`.

+>- You can put any JavaScript expression within braces inside JSX.
+Each React element is a real JavaScript object that you can store in a variable or pass around your program.

+>- The ShoppingList component only renders built-in DOM components, but you can compose custom React components just as easily, by writing <ShoppingList />.

+>- Each component is encapsulated so it can operate independently, which allows you to build complex UIs out of simple components.